-Keon Spine is the causal record that binds decisions, receipts, outcomes, and supporting evidence into an inspectable chain.
+Cognition branches, challenges, and collapses to a single intent — then crosses the execution boundary.
+Keon Spine becomes the causal record that binds decisions, receipts, outcomes, and supporting evidence into an inspectable chain.
 Select any step to see what it is and how it shows up in a governed action.

 The same chain can be projected into governed memory later, but receipts and spine events remain the source of truth.